SenseNet/docs.sensenet.com/content/concepts/trash.md

 metaDescription: "sensenet Trash"
 ---

-# introduction
-sensenet has a trash feature.
-When you delete a document or a folder, and the trash feature is enabled (enabled by default), the content will be wrapped into a special container called the Trash Bag, and will be moved to the Trash Bin (/Root/Trash).
+When you delete a document or a folder, and the trash feature is enabled (enabled by default), the content will be wrapped into a special container called the Trash Bag, and will be moved to the Trash Bin `/Root/Trash`.

 The Trash Bin is a central place for deleted documents where you can browse, restore or delete content permanently.
 It is also possible to provide a local (workspace-level) trash for users.